rdmtc/node-red-contrib-sun-position/README.md

 }
 ```

-- **second output** to **... output** if limits for azimuth are defined the incomming message will send to this output.
+- **second output** to **... output** if limits for azimuth are defined the incoming message will send to this output.
 It adds a `msg.posChanged` property of type _boolean_ which is true if in the previous calculation no message was send to this output.

 ### moon-position